Lithograph vs Serigraph vs Giclee: Process, Edition, Signature, Paper, Condition and Value Clues

 3. Confirm the paper: rag content, watermarks, deckled edges, and clean storage can matter a lot.

-4. Match the artist market: compare the name to recent auction comps, not just online asking prices.
+4. Match the artist market: compare the name to recent removed comparison tables, not just online asking prices.

 5. Document condition: foxing, mat burn, cockling, light fade, and restoration can all move the number.